mdr78/mdr78.github.io/_posts/2016-07-30-lte-modem-part-two.md

 ---
 This post is part two of series on building a homebrew LTE router.
 In this post we dive into the software side of the build.
 If you haven't see the hardware side of the build described in the [first post](http://mdr78.github.io/lte/router/2016/05/28/lte-modem-part-one.html), its worth a quick scan to give you some context.

-The software is packaged as a bitbake layer on top of Yocto 2.1 Krogoth.
+The software is packaged as a bitbake layer on top of [Yocto 2.1 Krogoth](https://www.yoctoproject.org/downloads/core/krogoth21).
 I describe the steps to build Yocto Krogoth for the Intel Galileo Gen 1/2 in a [previous post](http://mdr78.github.io/galileo/yocto/2016/06/01/yocto-for-quark.html), again its worth a quick scan to give you some context.

-You can find the layer described in this post in the [meta-lte-modem github repo](https://github.com/mdr78/meta-lte-modem).
-For the impatent, you can just `git clone` the [meta-lte-modem github repo](https://github.com/mdr78/meta-lte-modem), edit the APN, add the  layer to the [krogoth build for Intel Quark](http://mdr78.github.io/galileo/yocto/2016/06/01/yocto-for-quark.html) and then build `core-image-minimal` as normal.
+You can find the layer described in this post in my [meta-lte-modem github repo](https://github.com/mdr78/meta-lte-modem).
+For the impatent, you can just `git clone` the [meta-lte-modem github repo](https://github.com/mdr78/meta-lte-modem), update the APN, add the  layer to the [krogoth build for Intel Quark](http://mdr78.github.io/galileo/yocto/2016/06/01/yocto-for-quark.html) and then build `core-image-minimal` as normal.
 As follows ...

 	[17:14 ] yocto > git clone https://github.com/mdr78/meta-lte-modem
 	Cloning into 'meta-lte-modem'...